 Excess winter deaths

-- Each year around 2,000 more people aged 65 and over die in winter months than in other months.
+- Each year in Wales around 1,500 more people aged 65 or over die in winter months than in other months.
 In some years (e.g. 2008/09), the figure is much higher.

-The first graph shows excess winter deaths each year in the 65 and above age group.
+The first graph shows excess winter deaths each year in the 65 and over age group.

 'Excess winter deaths' is defined as the difference between the number of deaths which occurred in winter (December to March) and the average number of deaths during the preceding four months (August to November) and the subsequent four months (April to July).
-The data source is the General Registrar Office.
+The 'excess winter deaths index' is calculated as excess winter deaths divided by the average non-winter deaths, expressed as a percentage.
+To improve its statistical reliability, the data in the second graph is the average for the latest three years.

 Overall adequacy of the indicator: medium.
 Whilst the data sources used here are reliable ones, there is no data providing evidence of a direct causal relationship between winter deaths and energy inefficient housing.